alexisbernt/Program-Automata/first-react/Guide Notes.md

 Cd into directory

-Go into folder and type "npm start" in command prompt
+Go into folder and type "npm start" in command prompt or "npm run start"

 Window for React sample should then display